A parallel-in-time collocation method using diagonalization: theory and implementation for linear problems: The method

-From the proof of lemma~\ref{lemma:eigens} it is visible that each $\lambda$ generates exactly one polynomial $g$ representing an eigenvector, therefore the matrix $\vect{Q}\vect{G}_l^{-1}$ is diagonalizable if and only if the eigenvalues are distinct.
+From the proof of lemma~\ref{lemma:eigens}, it is visible that each $\lambda$ generates exactly one polynomial $g$ representing an eigenvector, therefore the matrix $\vect{Q}\vect{G}_l^{-1}$ is diagonalizable if and only if the eigenvalues are distinct.

 Lemma~\ref{lemma:eigens} also provides an analytic way of pinpointing the values $r_l$ where $\vect{Q}\vect{G}_l^{-1}$ is not diagonalizable.
-This can be done via obtaining the polynomial of roots for the Gauss-Radau quadrature as $R_M = P_{M-1} + P_M$, where $P_M$ is the $M$th Legendre polynomial which can be obtained with a recursive formula, see~\cite{orthogonal} for details.
+This can be done via obtaining the polynomial of roots for the Gauss-Radau quadrature as $R_M = P_{M-1} + P_M$, where $P_M$ is the $M$th Legendre polynomial which can be obtained with a recursive formula, see~\cite{numODE} for details.
 Since $R_M$ has roots in the interval $[-1, 1]$ with the left point included, a linear substitution is required of form $x(t) = -2t + 1$ to obtain the corresponding collocation nodes for the Gauss-Radau quadrature on $[0, 1]$.
 Then the monic polynomial colinear to $(R_M \circ x)(t)$ is exactly $w_M(t)$.

 Now it remains to find the values of $r_l$ for which $p_M$ defined in lemma~\ref{lemma:eigens} has distinct roots.
 This can be done using the discriminant of the polynomial and computing these finitely many values since the discriminant of a polynomial $\Delta_{p_M}$ is nonzero if and only if the roots are distinct.
 The discriminant of a polynomial is defined as $\Delta_{p_M} = (-1)^{M(M-1)/2}/c_M\operatorname{Res}(p_M, p_M')$, and $\operatorname{Res}$ is the residual between two polynomials.
-Another option is to simply try it out during run time for a given $\alpha$ and numerically computing the roots of $p_M$.
+Alternatively, it is often easier to numerically compute the roots of $p_M$ for a given $\alpha$.
 For $M = 2, 3$, we give the analysis here.
-Note that for $M=1$, the diagonalization is already here since the matrix $\vect{Q}$ is of size $1 \times 1$.
+Note that for $M=1$, the diagonalization is trivial since the matrix $\vect{Q}$ is of size $1 \times 1$.